 - template\def Mako template def for the kernel. - args a list consisting of KernelArgument objects, or scalar values wrapped in numpy.ndarray, that are going to be passed to the kernel during execution. - global\size global size to use for the call, in row-major order. - local\size local size to use for the call, in row-major order.
-If None, the local size will be picked automatically. - render\kwds dictionary with additional values used to render the template. - kernel name the name of the kernel function.
+If None, the local size will be picked automatically. - render kwds dictionary with additional values used to render the template.